Rental income: what is important to know?

 How to declare your rental income?

-– The real regime is applied when rental income exceeds € 15,000 collected annually.
+To be able to declare your different rental incomes each year, you will have to refer to your plan, the flat rate plan or the actual plan.
+There are two different regulations that all lessors must meet: - The flat rate applies to people whose property income is less than or equal to 15,000 Euros collected in one year, resulting in a flat-rate reduction of 30%. - The real regime is applied when rental income exceeds € 15,000 collected annually.
 Then you have to deduct the various expenses such as the amount of the work, the loan interest, the condominium fees as well as the insurance premiums.